James Letcher Jr.

-James Letcher Jr. (born July 21, 1999) is an American professional football wide receiver and kick returner for the Montreal Alouettes of the Canadian Football League (CFL).
+James Letcher Jr. (born July 21, 1999) is an American professional football wide receiver and kick returner for the Saskatchewan Roughriders of the Canadian Football League (CFL).

 College career

 Letcher played college football for the Washburn Ichabods from 2017 to 2022.
 He used a redshirt medical season in 2018 after suffering a season-ending injury after three games and did not play in 2020 due to the season being cancelled due to the COVID-19 pandemic.
 He appeared in 48 games, making 31 starts at receiver, where he had 228 receptions for 2,992 yards and 29 touchdowns.
 He also had three kickoff return touchdowns and two punt return touchdowns as he finished his career as Washburn's all-time leader with 5,623 all-purpose yards.